vpkrishna/1-sampleprograms/README.md

  >> Gradient Descent implementation and derivation using python

+ >> Customer attrition prediction using  Tensorflow

  >> LSTM end of month balance using tensorflow

- >> attrition prediction using  Tensorflow
+ >> prediction using  sklearn pipeline, votingclassifier and gridsearchcv

  >> Kohnenen segmentation, working